-Course outcome: After completion of this course students will be able to components of ecosystem., food chains and food webs.
-Ecological pyramids CO 2 Understand the different types of natural recourses like food, forest, minerals and energy and their conservation K2 CO 3 Understand the importance of biodiversity, Threats of biodiversity and different methods of biodiversity conservation.
+Course Course outcome: After completion of this course students will be able to CO 1 Understand the basic principles of ecology and environment.
+Ecosystem: Basic concepts, components of ecosystem., food chains and food webs.
+Ecological pyramids K2 CO 2 Understand the different types of natural recourses like food, forest, minerals and energy and their conservation K2 CO 3 Understand the importance of biodiversity, Threats of biodiversity and different methods of biodiversity conservation.
 K2 CO 4 Understand the different types of pollution, pollutants, their sources, effects and their control methods К3 CO 5 Understand the basic concepts of sustainable development, Environmental Impact Assessment (EIA) and different acts related to environment К3